-A WITCHY SECRET
+A WITCHY SECRET: BOOK 3

-Secret.
+Secrets.
 Lies.
-And murder.
+And a murder.

 Charley’s relationship with her boyfriend is better than she’d hoped, but she’s keeping a secret from him that could destroy his trust.